 In partnership with Grace Peshkur's family and friends, debra of America created the Smile Fund.
 This program grants mini-wishes to EB patients who need some happiness.
 These smiles will not only benefit the butterfly child but will allow the family some memories they can keep close to their heart.

-The WCC distributes wound care supplies to those who cannot afford them.
+This program distributes wound care supplies to those who cannot afford them.
 The specialized, non-adherent bandages and other necessary supplies can have a retail cost in excess of $10,000 per month.
 In many cases, private insurance, Medicaid or Medicare does not cover the entire amount.
-The Clearinghouse aims to bridge these gaps in coverage, as well as support those without insurance.
+The program aims to bridge these gaps in coverage, as well as support those without insurance.

 This program aims to increase and promote EB awareness by training and mobilizing volunteers to educate others about the disease.
 It is an affiliate group of Debra of America, comprised of individuals 35-and-under who host and participate in Debra Local Events across the country and whose mission is to fundraise and spread awareness of EB.